-- 3.8 The wiper seal (7) serves both to retain grease and to exclude dirt.
-The section of the pushrod which moves through the wiper seal should be cleaned with a very slight lubricant film.
-The wiper seal is of all rubber construction and is easily replaced without tools. - 3.9 The bush (30), which is pressed into the front cap, has a number of shallow circular indentations in its surface, which retain grease.
+3.8 The wiper seal (15) serves both to retain grease and to exclude dirt from the bush, the section of the pushrod which moves through the wiper seal should be cleaned with a very slight lubricating film.

+The wiper seal is of all rubber construction and is easily replaced without tools.

+3.9 The bush (34), which is pressed into the front cap, has a number of shallow circular indentations in its surface, which retain grease.
 The limit of acceptable wear on the bush is 0.2mm, approximately half the depth of the indentations in a new bearing.